Photo credit Trinity Robbins

 BU had two power plays late in the period, but was unable to convert on either one, although Eiserman did ring a shot off iron with 20 seconds left.
 A third Providence penalty as the period ended meant BU would open the middle period on another man-advantage.
 The Friar had a 15-4 shot advantage and an 11-6 edge on draws in the period.

 Gavin McCarthy's penalty negated the BU power play to start the second and in the ensuing 4-on-4, the Terriers were able to break out with less pressure.
 Seven minutes in, BU scored off an O-zone face off.
-Brandon Svoboda won the puck clearly back to Eiserman, who quickly move to the high slot.
+Brandon Svoboda won the puck clearly back to Eiserman, who quickly moved to the high slot.
 He waited for a defender to make his move, then rifled a shot over goalie Jack Parsons' glove for his ninth of the season.

 tw-align-centerNeeded this one.